microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 # Data mapping from FHIR to Synapse
-The Synapse sync pipeline fetch, convert and save the FHIR data to Azure storage in [parquet format](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/read-parquet), which is an open source file format designed for efficient as well as performant flat columnar storage format of data compared to row based files like CSV or TSV files.
-Its detailed storage strategy can be found in this [document](https://parquet.apache.org/documentation/latest/).
+The Synapse sync pipeline fetches, converts, and saves FHIR data to the Azure storage in the [Apache Parquet format](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/read-parquet).
+The Apache Parquet format is an open source file format designed for efficient and performant flat columnar storage format of data compared to row based files like CSV or TSV files.
+For more information about its detailed storage strategy, see the [Apache Parquet](https://parquet.apache.org/documentation/latest/) documentation.

-Azure Synapse Analytics have well support for [read Parquet files](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-parquet-files) in serverless SQL pool, we provide PowerShell [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) for users to create default EXTERNAL TABLEs/VIEWs on Synapse, you can also refer our default [SQL scripts](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/scripts/sql/Resources) to create customized EXTERNAL TABLEs or VIEWs by themselves.
+Azure Synapse Analytics supports [Parquet files](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-parquet-files) in Serverless SQL pool.
+PowerShell [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) is provided to users to create default EXTERNAL TABLEs/VIEWs on Synapse.
+Refer to the default [SQL scripts](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/scripts/sql/Resources) for information about creating customized EXTERNAL TABLEs or VIEWs.

-Below shows how we convert raw FHIR Json data to parquet format, and how do we define the default EXTERNAL TABLEs/VIEWs.
+The information below descibes how to convert raw FHIR JSON data to Parquet format and how to define the default EXTERNAL TABLEs/VIEWs.

-## 1. FHIR Json data to parquet data
+## FHIR JSON data to Parquet data

-Parquet format support nested and repeated structure, theoretically a json data can be lossless convert to parquet format, but for stability and practical, we designed a piece schemas to transform FHIR raw Json data into parquet with belowing rules.
-The detailed schemas can be found in ["**data/schemas**"](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/data/schemas) directory.
+Parquet format supports nested and repeated structure.
+Theoretically, JSON data can be a lossless convert to Parquet format, but for stability and practical purposes, we designed piece schemas to transform FHIR raw JSON data into Parquet following the rules listed below.
+The detailed schemas are available in the [**data/schemas**](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/data/schemas) directory.

-Data saved in parquet format is human unreadable due to compressed and storage strategy, you can quickly confirm you FHIR parquet file refer this [section](#using-python-library-to-quickly-read-parquet-files).
+Data saved in Parquet format is human unreadable due to the compressed and storage strategy.
+To view a sample Python script read a Parquet file with specific columns for a patient resource, see  [Using Python library to quickly read Parquet files](#using-python-library-to-quickly-read-parquet-files).

-Here we use virtual Json example to show how the data be stored in parquet.
+Below is a JSON example that shows how the data is stored in Parquet.

-### A. Wrap raw Json fields into single string
+### Wrap raw JSON fields into single string

-We will wrap some fields in raw Json data into single string in parquet file, you can still use [JSON functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/json-functions-transact-sql?view=sql-server-ver15) to parse and analyze them on Synapse.
+First, wrap some of the fields in raw JSON data into a single string in the Parquet file.
+You can still use [JSON functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/json-functions-transact-sql?view=sql-server-ver15) to parse and analyze them on Synapse.

-1. **Fields with depth greater than 3.**
+**Fields with depth greater than 3.**

-    Fields with depth greater than 3 will be wrapped into single Json string, and be placed at they common root field.
+    Fields with depth greater than 3 will be wrapped into single JSON string and will be placed at the common root field.

     Example: